View more of our stories at www.plymouth.ac.uk/news.

-Hilary, Professor of Medical Education in the Plymouth University Peninsula Schools of Medicine and Dentistry (PU PSMD), has championed the development of small group learning activities in the faculty, particularly as a setting for students to reflect upon and make sense of their clinical experiences.
+Hilary, Professor of Medical Education at the University of Plymouth, has championed the development of small group learning activities in the faculty, particularly as a setting for students to reflect upon and make sense of their clinical experiences.
 She has also led major redesigns of the professionalism and Problem Based Learning (PBL) programmes and undertaken pioneering audio-diary research exploring threshold concepts within medical education.

 The partnership saw the development of a unique communication aid for stroke survivors with aphasia, for use in dental settings.
 The team comprised five dental therapy and hygiene students, four academic staff, a Stroke Association speech and language therapist and eight stroke survivors with aphasia, who met at the support group Chatterbox.

-Professor Pauline Kneale, Pro Vice-Chancellor of Teaching and Learning at Plymouth University, said: “My congratulations go to my colleagues who have won and been shortlisted for these important and influential higher education awards.
+Professor Pauline Kneale, Pro Vice-Chancellor of Teaching and Learning at the University of Plymouth, said: “My congratulations go to my colleagues who have won and been shortlisted for these important and influential higher education awards.
 Their success reflects the emphasis we place as a University on the highest standards of teaching, and to the investment and commitment we make to ensuring that our teaching colleagues can develop and thrive.”

 Image: Professor Hilary Neve, Dr Jennie Winter and Dr Cathy Coelho.